 Heroin is an illegal schedule I opioid with an addictive and destructive nature.
 Many people are unfamiliar with the metabolic activities of this substance, such as how long it takes to break down into secondary substances and how long the opioid stays in the system.
 This guide provides all the information on how heroin, after ingestion through a specific route, degrades into other detectable substances.
 The half-life of heroin is 30 minutes; this may vary due to certain factors such as genetics, physical characteristics, amount, and composition of the substance.
 These variables contribute largely to the complete degradation and production of detectable secondary metabolites in the body.

 How Long Does Heroin Stay in Your System?

-Different tests that can detect the presence of morphine have different detection windows and can tell how long heroin stays in system, with urine test being the most common as it’s comparatively easy to administer, cost-effective and less invasive.
-So how long does heroin last in system?
+Different tests that can detect the presence of morphine have different detection windows and can tell how long heroin stays in your system, with urine tests being the most common as it’s comparatively easy to administer, cost-effective, and less invasive.
+So how long does heroin last?
 Let’s take a look at various tests.

 The different tests used to detect morphine and their detection times are:

 - Urine test— 2-5 hours after use or 2-3 day for heavy users